Arb-Capital/wsgem-llamalend/docs/05-deploy-mainnet.md

 the cost of the race is the gas of the dead pair — of which the policy is genuinely dead, immutably bound to a controller that will never exist, and the calculator merely orphaned.
 Do not try to salvage either into the re-run.

+Submit the broadcast through a private RPC (e.g. Flashbots Protect).
+The pending `create` — and the controller prediction it commits to — then never sits in the public mempool, which removes the deliberate version of the race and leaves only the accidental one, in a window that is now simulation-to-inclusion rather than simulation-to-public-visibility.

 ## Step 4 — Verify on-chain